pagman1006/dummy-objects/README.md

 ## Configuration

-The factory needs information about the classes to be created and the dummy data to be used for each.
-This is done through a `PropertyProvider`.
+The factory not needs information about the classes to be created and the dummy data to be used for each.

 ## Example Usage